 - Target: 33% reduction in carbon dioxide (CO2) emissions (reduce by 5,000 metric tonnes). - Status Update: Goal Surpassed.
-As of the end of our fiscal 2020 year, emissions have dropped by 47% below 2008 levels and continue dropping.
+As of the end of our fiscal 2020 year, emissions dropped by 47% below 2008 levels and continued dropping.
+As of the end of our fiscal 2021 year, emissions dipped to 84% below 2008 levels, however much of this reduction is due to drastically reduced natural gas consumption as significant amounts of heating/cooling was not needed in our facilities while they were not in use throughout the pandemic.